 VI.
 Delete existing PX Tariff Section 19.3.3 Miscellaneous.
 Confidentiality.
 Other Parties.
 Renumber current PX Tariff Section 19.3.4 Miscellaneous.
 Confidentiality.
 Disclosure as PX Tariff Section 19.3.3.
 There are no changes to New PX Tariff Section 19.3.3, which reads as follows:

-Notwithstanding anything in this Section 19.3 to the contrary, if the PX is required by applicable laws or regulations, or in the course of administrative or judicial proceedings, to disclose information that is otherwise required to be maintained in confidence pursuant to this Section 19.3, the PX may disclose such information; provided, however, that as soon as the PX learns of the disclosure requirement and prior to making such disclosure, the PX shall notify the affected PX Participant or PX Participants of the requirement and the terms thereof.
-The affected PX Participant or PX Participants may, at their sole discretion and own costs, direct any challenge to or defense against the disclosure requirement and the PX shall cooperate with such affected PX Participant or PX Participants to the maximum extent practicable to minimize the disclosure of the information consistent with applicable law.
+Notwithstanding anything in this Section 19.3 to the contrary, if the PX is required by applicable laws or regulations, or in the course of administrative or judicial proceedings, to disclose information that is otherwise required to be maintained in confidence pursuant to this Section 19.3, the PX may not disclose such information unless the persons to whom such disclosure is proposed to be made enters into a non disclosure agreement attached hereto and incorporated by reference into this tariff section; provided, however, prior to making such disclosure, the PX shall notify the affected PX Participant or PX Participants of the requirement and the terms thereof.
+The affected PX Participant or PX Participants may, at their sole discretion and own costs, direct any challenge to or defense against the disclosure requirement and the PX shall not release any information that is the subject of a challenge or defense until a final non-appealable order is issued by a court of competent jurisdiction and shall cooperate with such affected PX Participant or PX Participants to minimize the disclosure of the information consistent with applicable law.
 The PX shall cooperate with the affected PX Participants to obtain confidential treatment of Confidential Information by the person to whom such information is disclosed prior to any such disclosure.
+Under no circumstances shall the PX release information to any state agency that has no jurisdiction over any Participant.

 CHI_DOCS2:CS2\424527.1